 Error Message Cause Solution HEAT ERROR High Temperature Will disappear when the temperature returns to normal.
-UNSUPPORTED Track/File format not Current track will be skipped.
-The next supported supported track or file plays automatically.
+UNSUPPORTED Track/File format not supported Current track will be skipped.
+The next supported track or file plays automatically.
 BAD DISC Press the EJECT button and pull out the disc(s).
-PLEASE CHECK Check the disc for serious damage, signs of OWNERS Mechanical Error deformation, excessive scratches, and/or dirt MANUAL PUSH (see page 207).
+PLEASE CHECK Check the disc for serious damage, signs of OWNERS Mechanical Error deformation, excessive scratches, and/or dirt MANUAL (see page 234).
 Insert the disc again.
-If the EJECT code does not disappear, or the disc(s) cannot BAD DISC be removed, consult your dealer.
-Do not try to PLEASE CHECK Servo Error force the disc out of the player.
-OWNERS MANUAL
+If the code PUSH EJECT does not disappear, or the disc(s) cannot be MECH ERROR removed, consult your dealer.
+Do not try to BAD DISC force the disc out of the player.
+PLEASE CHECK Servo Error OWNERS MANUAL CHECK DISC Disc Error Check the disc for serious damage, signs of deformation, excessive scratches, and/or dirt (see page 234).